cub-tor/cub-tor/README.md

  I would like to thank my friends [@sagilca](https://github.com/sagilca) and [@jordibc](https://github.com/jordibc) for their contributions.
 They helped me with the project theme and allowed me to use the questions and answers they created ❤

-- Quiz Científico (second version) : The same quiz as before, but questions and answers are stored in a SQL database, as well as the player's name and punctuation (this app is not deployed).
+- <ins>Quiz Científico (second version)</ins> : The same quiz as before, but questions and answers are stored in a SQL database, as well as the player's name and punctuation (this app is not deployed).
 I used the firebase service of login, and JavaScript to make the app.
 The frontend is built with Vue.js and the backend, with Node.js<br>

   Source code:  Frontend (https://github.com/cub-tor/quiz/tree/quiz-front) and Backend (https://github.com/cub-tor/quiz/tree/quiz-BBDD)